 The Working Group's recommendations result from considering objective data about MD Anderson's student population, specific safety considerations, and unique campus environment.
 The recommendations should not be confused as tacit criticism of CHL holders' right to concealed carriage, a right afforded them by the Second Amendment; Article I, Section 23 of the Texas Constitution; and Section 411, Subchapter H of the Texas Government Code.
 Indeed, the data suggest that CHL holders are among the most law abiding of Texas citizens and take their concealed carriage right seriously.
-For example, in 2013, of the 50,869 convictions across the state of Texas, only 158 of those convictions involved CHL holders.
-As 242,641 new CHLs were issued that same year, these data suggest a low criminality rate among CHL holders.
+For example, in 2013, of the 50,869 convictions across the state of Texas, only 158 of those convictions involved CHL holders.5 As 242,641 new CHLs were issued that same year,6 these data suggest a low criminality rate among CHL holders.

-On the other hand, unintentional firearm gunshot injuries do occur.
-Moreover, CHL holders have discharged their handguns unintentionally on other states' campuses that permit concealed carriage.
-And given MD Anderson's unique campus environment - dedicated almost exclusively his/article 18228ab2-3383-11e4-af7e-001a4bcf887a.html.
-Notably, each of the people involved in these incidents
+On the other hand, unintentional firearm gunshot injuries do occur.7 Moreover, CHL holders have discharged their handguns unintentionally on other states' campuses that permit concealed carriage.8 And given MD Anderson's unique campus environment - dedicated almost exclusively foot in class is identified, IDAHO STATE JOURNAL, Sept.
+4, 2014, available at